SapotaCorp

 First call on every new SFMC engagement: do new emails go through a drag-and-drop Template in Content Builder, or do marketers paste raw HTML for each send?

-The decision shapes the next two years of maintenance.
+The decision shapes the next 2 years of maintenance.
 Here's how we pick.

 Template-based email